-"Bula!"
-Greetings from Fiji, The friendliest nation on the planet.
+Greetings from the friendliest nation on the planet.
+Fiji, the way the world should be.

 Fiji is universally regarded as one of the happiest places on earth.
 If you’ve ever visited Fiji then you know that there are lots of reasons why Fijians are happy.
 Firstly, they enjoy one of the best climates in the world.
 They have a strong sense of community.
 They enjoy fantastic food and great music.
 Their ceremonies are amongst the most colourful and exciting and, not surprisingly, they exhibit an amazing sense of peace and wellbeing.
 And time?
 Well here they refer to “Fiji time”.
 No watch, no hurry, no problems.
 In Fiji, one simply accepts that what will be, will be.